billthefarmer/editor/README.md

 ### Open
 Depending on what file managers or file pickers are installed, you will get a choice of options to pick a file.
+The file will initially be read only, long touch on the display to enable editing.

 ### Open recent
 Choose a file from the list that pops up.
+As above the file will initially be read only.

 ### Save as
 Enter a new file name in the dialog that pops up.
 Absolute names